Community Groups

 There are many different funding routes across Oxfordshire:

-West Oxfordshire District Council invite applications for their Community Activities Grants (max £500) available for community groups wishing to develop arts, heritage or community-based projects in West Oxfordshire which contribute to the health and wellbeing of residents and quality of community life.
+West Oxfordshire District Council invite applications for their Westhive funding platform available for community groups wishing to develop arts, heritage or community-based projects in West Oxfordshire which contribute to the health and wellbeing of residents and quality of community life.

-Oxfordshire County Council has allocated a funding pot of £15,000 for each county councillor to allocate to local causes for this financial year.
+Oxfordshire County Council has allocated funding to each county councillor to allocate to local causes for this financial year.

 Esmee Fairbairn Foundation aims to improve the quality of life throughout the UK.
 Their primary interests are in the cultural life of the UK, education and learning, the natural environment and enabling disadvantaged people to participate more fully in society.